|

 Access gating

-Separate from telemetry, the Worker (or a WAF rule on Enterprise) can conditionally block AI agents that don't include the OA-Telemetry-ID header:
+Separate from telemetry, the Worker (or a WAF rule on Enterprise) can conditionally block AI agents that don't include the Content-Telemetry-ID header:

 WAF expression (Enterprise)